ValentinMoreau08/Architecture-N-Tiers-Front/README.md

 ## Installation
-- Clone repository : `git clone https://github.com/ValentinMoreau08/Projet-Startup-POC-Front.git`
+- Clone repository : `git clone https://github.com/ValentinMoreau08/Architecture-N-Tiers-Front.git`
-- Navigate into template cloned folder : `cd Projet-Startup-POC-Front/template_src`
+- Navigate into template cloned folder : `cd Architecture-N-Tiers-Front`
-- Use latest branch : `git checkout master`
+- Use latest branch : `git checkout main`
 - Install with npm : `npm install`

 ## Start
 #### WEB
-* Inside Projet-Startup-POC-Front/template_src use command : `cordova run browser -- --live-reload`
+* Inside Architecture-N-Tiers-Front use command : `cordova run browser -- --live-reload`
 #### Mobile (Android)
 * Connect your android phone to your computer
 * Run command `adb reverse tcp:8180 tcp:8180` so that you can access your api from your localhost:8180
-* Inside Projet-Startup-POC-Front/template_src use command : `cordova run android`
+* Inside Architecture-N-Tiers-Front use command : `cordova run android`
 * Note: You can also find the apk in the root of the project **Requirements:** _You are going to need JDK8 to run the android version, cordova does not support other JDK version.

 ## Composition

 #### Vue
-- You can find all vue pages in here :  [Vues](https://github.com/ValentinMoreau08/Projet-Startup-POC-Front/tree/master/template_src/src/assets/vue/pages)
+- You can find all vue pages in here :  [Vues](src/assets/vue/pages)
 - There are 3 folders :
   * Admin folder
   * User folder